smallest-cock/RL-Custom-Quickchat/README.md

 5. Leave the script running any time you want to use it :)
    - Edit the example script to customize quick chats, macros, etc.

-## 🔍 Troubleshooting / Errors:
+## 🔍 Info / Troubleshooting / Errors:

-See [troubleshooting page](/Troubleshooting.md) for common errors and fixes
+- See the [troubleshooting page](./docs/Troubleshooting.md) for common errors and fixes

+- [Autoclicker usage guide](./docs/Autoclicker.md) — info about how the autoclicker works and how to customize it

 ## 🙏 Support